 Certificates in a Haystack

-In a perfect world, IT and security teams who are responsible for public key infrastructure (PKI) would never have to worry about auto-enrolled certificates.
+In a perfect world, IT and security teams who are responsible for public key infrastructure (PKI) would never have to worry about certificate auto-enrollment.
 But the reality is that these certificates can cause considerable security gaps or disruptive outages if not properly monitored throughout their lifecycle.

 Every certificate expires.
 Monitoring auto-enrollment means looking past all of the successful certificate renewals to locate those that may soon fail.
 Imagine for a moment that you have 10,000 workstations, each with a client certificate, and a handful of them have not renewed within the renewal threshold defined in your GPO.
 Finding and replacing these certificates before they expire can be a lot like finding a needle in a haystack, especially if you’re not utilizing a certificate lifecycle automation platform.